elys-network/bindings/contracts/trade-shield-contract/front_end_script/README.md

 );
 ```

-### 6. createMarginOrder(position, collateral, leverage, trading_asset, take_profit_price, order_type, trigger_price)
+### 6. createPerpetualOrder(position, collateral, leverage, trading_asset, take_profit_price, order_type, trigger_price)

-This function allows you to create a margin order by sending a transaction to the CosmWasm contract.
+This function allows you to create a perpetual order by sending a transaction to the CosmWasm contract.

 #### Parameters

-- `collateral` (Coin {demom: String , amount : String} or null): The amount of collateral for the margin order.
+- `collateral` (Coin {demom: String , amount : String} or null): The amount of collateral for the perpetual order.
 Can only be null if it's not a LimitOpen or MarketOpen type.
-- `position` (String or null): The type of position for the margin order (e.g., "long", "short").
+- `position` (String or null): The type of position for the perpetual order (e.g., "long", "short").
 Can be null if it's not a LimitOpen or MarketOpen type
-- `leverage` (String or null): The leverage for the margin order.Can be null if it's not a LimitOpen or MarketOpen type
+- `leverage` (String or null): The leverage for the perpetual order.Can be null if it's not a LimitOpen or MarketOpen type
-- `trading_asset` (String or null): The asset to borrow for the margin order.
+- `trading_asset` (String or null): The asset to borrow for the perpetual order.
 Can be null if it's not a LimitOpen or MarketOpen type
 - `take_profit_price` (String or null): The price at which the order will take profit.
 Can be null if it's not a LimitOpen or MarketOpen type
 - `order_type` (String): The type of the order (e.g., "stop_loss", "limit_sell", "limit_buy").
 - `trigger_price` ({`base_denom`:String, `quote_denom`:String, `rate` :String} or null): Price relates two assets exchange rate that the user should define, can only be null if the order type is "market_type"